dyarawilliams/100-days-of-code/r1-log.md

 ### R1D96
 Sat here for an hour trying to figure out how to display the stars for every book the Bookshelf project on khanacademy couldn't come up with a solution I'll try again tomorrow.

+### R1D97
+Figured out how to make the amount of stars given for each book to display on the book ...
+I'm so excited.